aica-technology/api/docs/docs/concepts/01-intro.md

 offerings.
 :::

-## AICA Developer Interface
+## AICA Studio

-The **Developer Interface** is the user interface layer to the AICA framework that empowers developers to build and extend their own advanced robotic applications.
+**AICA Studio** is the user interface layer to the AICA Core that empowers developers to build and extend their own advanced robotic applications.
 AICA developers use this interface internally when building custom applications, and decided it was worth sharing with the robotics community as a stand-alone product with the following
 features: